etalab/transport-validator/readme.md

 * `--custom-rules` or `-c`: Path to a YAML file containing custom values to use during the validation.

 ## Custom rules
-Some values used during the validations can be customized by using the `--custom_rules` option and providing a path to a YAML file.
+Some values used during the validations can be customized by using the `--custom-rules` option and providing a path to a YAML file.

 Available customizations are: